Inokinoki/inoki-blog/source/_posts/KDEConnect-iOS-dev-dairy-1.md

 # Build with XCode

-Without error in installing dependencies, it's possible to open and build it with XCode (though it could be the worst IDE in the world).
+Without error in installing dependencies, it is possible to open and build it with XCode (though it could be the worst IDE in the world).

 ## Identifier

-The first issue occured while I click `Build`:
+The first issue occurred while I click `Build`:

 {% asset_img error-identifier.png Identifier error %}